Discover one of south London’s unsung boroughs with these top things to do in Lewisham.

 1. Explore the quirky Horniman Museum and Gardens

-Discover an eclectic collection of anthropology, natural history and musical instruments.
-Don’t miss the gigantic stuffed walrus, arguably the star attraction at the Horniman Museum and Gardens.
-One of south London’s hidden gems, the Horniman Museum is free and has a lovely café, as well as beautiful gardens with a view.
+Discover an eclectic collection of anthropology, natural history and musical instruments at the Horniman Museum and Gardens.
+Don’t miss the gigantic stuffed walrus, arguably the museum's star attraction.
+One of south London’s hidden gems, the Horniman Museum is free to visit and has a lovely cafe, as well as beautiful gardens with a view of the London skyline.

 2. Buy top local produce at Brockley Market

-Treat yourself to an array of delicious seasonal street food and produce from the likes of The Butchery, Fosse Meadows and Raastawala.
-Held in a car park, Brockley Market is an award-winning weekend market and one of London’s best outlets for locally sourced produce from artisan and small producers.
+Treat yourself to an array of delicious seasonal street food and produce at Brockley Market.
+Held in a car park, this local favourite is an award-winning weekend market and one of London’s best spots for locally sourced produce from artisan and small producers.

 3. Go for a wander in Beckenham Place Park